Hubs-Foundation/hubs-cloud/README.md

 To restore from a backup, you will create a new stack, and you need to provide the necessary information in the stack creation form in the "Restore from Backup" section.
 Do *not* perform a stack update to an existing stack to try to restore from a backup -- this will not work and will likely break things.
 You *must* create a new stack to restore from a backup.

+If you want to revert an existing stack to data in a backup, you will first need to delete the stack and then create a new one restored from the backup.
+Deleting the stack is safe once you have confirmed you have a completed database snapshot and a restore point.

-This info you need can be found in the RDS and AWS Backup consoles:
+This info you need to provide can be found in the RDS and AWS Backup consoles:

 - The RDS snapshot ID to restore from
 - The AWS Backup vault name to restore from